angulardart/site-angulardart/README.md

 - `./scripts/serve_local.sh`

+> NOTE: Getting `jekyll | Error:  Too many open files` under MacOS or Linux?
+>   One way to resolve this is to add the following to your `.bashrc`:
+>
+>      ulimit -n 8192
+>
+>   and then reboot your machine.

 If you'd like to separately build and then serve, the commands are:

 - `gulp build --no-dartdoc` &nbsp;&nbsp;# build site without regenerating API docs